tsbinns/tsbinns.github.io/CV.md

       &mdash; ReTune International Research Consortium, Germany.
     </h4>
     <p class="CV-desc" style="margin-top: 0;">
-      My work on the first fully-invasive, within-patient analysis on the effects of medication and deep brain stimulation on cortico-subthalamic connectivity <a href="/assets/documents/2023_ReTune_Fall_School-Poster.pdf" target="_blank"><i class="fas fa-file-pdf"></i></a> was awarded with the prize for best poster at the Early-Career Fall School of the German Research Foundation (DFG)-funded <a href="https://retune.science/" target="_blank">ReTune research centre</a>.
+      My work on the first fully-invasive, within-patient analysis on the effects of medication and deep brain stimulation on cortico-subthalamic connectivity <a href="/assets/documents/2023_ReTune_Fall_School-Poster.pdf" target="_blank"><i class="fa-solid fa-file-pdf"></i></a> was awarded with the prize for best poster at the Early-Career Fall School of the German Research Foundation (DFG)-funded <a href="https://retune.science/" target="_blank">ReTune research centre</a>.
     </p>

   <h3 class="CV-header"><a id="Student_Prize" class="section-ID">07/2021</a></h3>